Coronado – Easy to get to, Easy to get around…

 Coronado is a flat island with sidewalks that are suited to wheelchairs, with appropriate ramping.
 The public transit system and the Coronado-San Diego Ferry are wheelchair accessible.

-Beach Wheelchairs: The Coronado Beach Lifeguard Division wants to share the beach experience with as many people as possible.
-To assist those who are mobility impaired to enjoy our beautiful beaches, power and manual beach wheelchairs are available at no cost.
+The Coronado Beach Lifeguard Division offer power and manual beach wheelchairs at no cost.
 These beach wheelchairs are equipped with large, wide wheels which allow users to be rolled across the sand for a “Front Row Seat” at the shoreline’s edge.
+Further information can be found HERE